ilefM/authentication-nest/README.md

 ## Authentication example in Nestjs

-By using the Passport library for authentication we can implement a strategy used in the Passport framework and a simple strategy would be local-strategy which use a username and password to authenticate a user
+By using the Passport library for authentication we can implement a strategy used in the Passport framework.
+The strategy that is used in this example is the passport-local strategy which uses a username and password to authenticate a user

 Routes :